utshomax/postman-docs/src/pages/docs/postman-flows/gs/blocks-information.md

     url: "https://www.postman.com/case-studies/built/"
 ---

-_Blocks_ are used to create Flows, and data is exchanged between them with _messages_.
+_Blocks_ are used to create Flows, and information is passed between them.

 ## Contents